 Within the application, you can upload all documents such as CV/Resume, Personal Statement, unofficial test score results, and unofficial transcripts.
-To ensure you have provided all necessary documentation, please read the instructions on the Upload Documents page and/or Program Supplemental pages.
-Note that you do not have to submit official test scores unless you are accepted to CWRU.
+Note that you do not have to submit official test scores unless you are accepted and plan to attend CWRU.
 Test scores can be submitted to CWRU by using the school code 1105.

 No, official test scores are not necessary during the application process.
 Within the application you can upload unofficial copies of your score reports on the Test Scores page.
 These are NOT considered official but will be used by the programs to perform the application review.
 ONLY if you are officially admitted to the University, will you be required to send official test scores through ETS using CWRU's school code of 1105.
 IELTS test takers, please do not request official score reports to be sent, simply provide your Test Report Form number to Graduate Studies and we can verify it online.

-Those who have agreed to give you a recommendation are notified by email if they will be providing the recommendation online.
-If the recommendation will be submitted offline by paper or email, you still need to list each provider and have those documents sent directly to the program to which you are applying.
+Those who have agreed to give you a recommendation are notified by email if they will be providing the recommendation through the online recommendation system.
+If the recommendation will be submitted by mail or email, you still need to list each provider and have those documents sent directly to the program to which you are applying.

-If you are submitting an Interfolio packet, please list out each recommender on the application and mark it as an offline recommendation.
+If you are submitting an Interfolio packet, please list out each recommender on the application and mark it as a mailed recommendation.

 Yes, please submit your application as soon as it is completed.
 Your recommendation letters will trickle in to the department during the review process and will be linked to your application.